 State of New York Twenty-First Century Antitrust Act

 This legislation intends to curb “big tech” by establishing pre-merger guidelines and a new “abuse of dominance standard” to protect competition in New York.
 This bill also provides the New York Attorney General new powers and additional enforcement tools.
-There is urgency to pass this legislation as the current session ends in June 2022, however, opposition to the bill is mobilized.
+There was urgency to pass this legislation as the session ended in June 2022.
+However, opposition to the bill is being mobilized.